Are you concerned about passing an employment drug test? Maybe you’re interviewing for a new job or you’re unsure of your current employer’s policies.

 However, state laws may restrict the way testing is carried out.
 For example, some states may allow screening only once the applicant has been given notice about the drug-testing policy and the employer has extended a conditional offer of employment.
 See your state’s laws to determine what’s allowed in your area.

-Some employers may even be required to screen prospective employees for drug use prior to extending an offer of employment.
+Some employers may even be required to screen prospective employees for drug use before extending an offer of employment.

 Federal agencies like the Department of Transportation and the Department of Defense are required to conduct regular drug testing.
 And, the federal Omnibus Transportation Employee Testing Act (OTETA) mandates that all operators of aircraft, mass transportation vehicles, and commercial motor vehicles be tested for drug use.